 Our future decarbonized world is one of fabulous technology, high quality of living, and restored natural ecosystems — let’s do this!

 The Short Version

-This post details the most effective individual changes you can make to fight climate change in your personal life (if you want to work professionally on climate-related issues, start here).
+This post details the most effective individual changes you can make to fight climate change in your personal life (if you want to work professionally on climate-related issues, start here and here).
 I encourage you to read it in full, but here’s a quick summary of what you absolutely need to know.

 Stopping all global greenhouse gas emissions is a huge systems challenge.
 We need governments on our side as allies in this fight to help mobilize and finance this effort.

 - Free Your most important action is to help make government at every level work towards addressing the climate crisis, not exacerbating it, by voting for elected officials who will prioritize smart climate policy.
 For extra credit, join a climate action or political group and help support pro-climate candidates, and nonprofits fighting every day for saner climate policy.

 Many of us own and use appliances and vehicles that directly emit carbon dioxide by burning natural gas, gasoline, and propane.
 These must all be replaced, and as soon as possible.
 Natural gas used to be considered “clean” when electricity was mostly generated from coal, but we now have a clear pathway to 100% clean electricity.
 To prevent dangerous levels of climate change we need to get to zero carbon dioxide emissions, which means that all fossil-fuel-burning appliances will end up needing to be replaced.
 If you’re in the position to do so now, you can help to accelerate market adoption of these cleaner and better appliances and vehicles.
 Policy (see first action above) should help accelerate and fund this transition as well for every family.

 - 18%-28%, 3,400-5,100 kg1 Investment Stop consuming gasoline by using only electric vehicles.
 If possible, make your next car electric. 📚 💪